 Helmuth A. Thews (1879-1960) was my great-grandfather’s younger brother.
 My grandmother’s uncle.
 He arrived in Baltimore in 1884 on a ship from Bremen, Germany with his parents, Christian and Augusta, and siblings Louisa and Rudolph.
 I believe they were the last of my immigrant ancestors to make the crossing.

 Elder brother Rudolph Thews is a big mystery to me.
 He was not a nice person, that’s about the extent of my knowledge.
-My great-grandparents’ marriage ended around 1922, when Lula (Ancestor #1) swooped in and removed her daughter and granddaughters from the house, taking them back to her home in White Sulphur Springs, Montana.
+My great-grandparents’ marriage ended around 1922, when Rudolph’s mother-in-law Lula swooped in and removed her daughter and granddaughters from the house, taking them back to her home in White Sulphur Springs, Montana.
 As far as I know, Rudolph tried to see the family only once or twice over the next twenty years or so, managing only to stir up a lot of angst and anger.

-Uncle Helmuth, on the other hand, was by all accounts a total sweetheart.
+Uncle Helmuth, on the other hand was, by all accounts, a total sweetheart.
 He married Lena Walde about 1915, and they had two sons – Edward and Rudolph.

 In 1947, he wrote a letter to Ethel, my grandmother’s sister, informing her of her father’s death.
 It’s a lovely letter; full of kindness and affection for nieces he had never actually met.
 He asked about my grandmother, whether she was married or not, etc., and asked for her address so he might write her himself.
 He also suggested Ethel write to his elder son, since she had already once written the younger son.